spencertipping/phi/dev/concatenative.md

 can apply to whatever model makes sense for the hosting backend (usually memory-as-strings).

+**TODO:** figure out how type indicators work.
+I think we can use an abstract projection and compile-time constant folding to remove the type indicator field when we don't need it.

 ### Quick example: array of ints
 Semantically, int arrays support the following operations: